 To put a framework together to define our challenge is daunting but suffice it to say that we are taking Pope Francis’ vision into reality and we are changing the paradigm.
 To effect such an experience, we must be mission driven:

 This is the powerful Circle Way process.
 Our reflections during the weekend will be on conversations, and discovery guided by engaging a process of community building that creates and holds space for every voice to be heard and for wisdom to emerge in surprising and transformative ways.
-Though we gather from every corner of the world, we gather around a sacred Center with the shared intention to offer what we can to benefit the whole.
+Though we gather from every corner of the country, we gather around a sacred Center with the shared intention to offer what we can to benefit the whole.
 We listen for Spirit within us and within one another, suspending judgment and welcoming mystery and transformation.
-Our facilitators, Robin Caruthers and Melissa Bailey-Kirk, come to us with many years of experience in the process called The Circle Way, and will be supporting our work together.
+Our facilitators come to us with many years of experience in the process called The Circle Way, and will be supporting our work together.

 In this Synod we are changing a paradigm; the People of God is a much larger vision than any particular religion or denomination.
 In a recent article in the National Catholic Reporter, Charles Curran says: “In the future, the church needs to recognize the importance of the experiences of Christian people in contributing to the understanding of moral teaching.
 This is a daunting challenge.
 All recognize there is some vagueness about the sensus fidelium in theory.
 An even more difficult step is the practical one of ascertaining and determining what the sensus fidelium is on particular issues.
 An even more problematic aspect involves the practical structures of how to incorporate the experiences of Christian people into church teaching.
 All I can do here is to point out the problem and show the need for the church to better carry out its teaching role on moral issues.”